-Well, we've occasionally been a little lose with the term "fantasy," though most of these fit comfortably within that definition.
+Well, we've occasionally been a little loose with the term "fantasy," though most of these fit comfortably within that definition.
 But we've also got more savage takes, steampunk worlds, and classic Arthurian myth, for those who like their tables rounder than most.

 - The 13th Age